Bira/octopus-carnival/_drafts/wir-mm-4e-medusa.md

 in small groups, but their ambition drives them to seek money and power in the societies of others.
 Evil medusas turn up as assassin guild masters or terrifying nobles, but you also get nicer ones working as eccentric veiled scholars and alchemists.
-Eberron has medusas make up part of the higher classes in the monster nation of Droaam, being a setting where you can have medusa ambassadors and such.
+Eberron has medusas make up part of the elite in the monster nation of Droaam, so you can have medusa ambassadors and such.

-The Monster Vault, as usual goes a bit harder on the evil angle and say that medusas are universally regarded as unnatural by all the other sapients.
+The Monster Vault, as usual goes a bit harder on the evil angle and says that medusas are universally regarded as unnatural by all the other sapients.
 Rumors and myths abound about their origins, and run along two main lines.
 One says they were wholesome/wicked people who got punished/rewarded by Zehir with their current forms.
 The other says they were the result of yuan-ti genetic experiments, originally meant to serve as a slave race.
+Villainous medusas do often worship Zehir, the snake god of treachery and snakes, and they often have cordial relations with yuan-ti, who are one of the few other peoples they are said to truly respect.

-Villainous medusas do often worship Zehir, the snake god of treachery and snakes, and they often have cordial relations with yuan-ti, who are one of the few other peoples they see as equals.
-They like to decorate the area around their lairs as demarcation and warning.
+Medusas like to decorate the area around their lairs as demarcation and warning.
 There's the classic statue gardens, of course, and males also like to paint the walls with the blood of their victims.

 The Monster Vault also turns them into another of those evil matriarchies where males are oppressed, with only those few who are immune to petrification being singled out for special treatment.
-The Monster Manual makes no mention of this, and says every medusa is immune to petrification.
+The Monster Manual makes no mention of this, and says every medusa is immune to petrification regardless of gender.

 In combat, medusas use weapons, with a preference for swords and bows.
 Their blades and arrows are often coated in poison derived from the their own saliva